muratk5n/thirdwave/en/index.md

 Stiff upper lip rich class wanted to avoid EU "limitations" (such as the ECJ), immigration was never an issue for them.
-They needed and still do need cheap workers to service their needs, fetch them coffee work in stores and put a stupid hat on during "Christmas sale".
+They needed and still do need cheap workers to service their needs, fetch them coffee, work in stores and put a stupid hat on during "Christmas sale".
 A cheap servant class was required and they are getting them.

-NYT: "Take Back Control’ of U.K. Borders.
-What Happened?Record numbers of legal immigrants came to Britain from outside the E.U. in recent years.
+NYT: "'Take Back Control' of U.K. Borders.
+What Happened?
+Record numbers of legal immigrants came to Britain from outside the E.U. in recent years.
 Some on the right call that a 'Brexit betrayal'.

 Far from closing its borders, Britain has thrown them open since voting in 2016 to leave the European Union.
 And as the coronavirus